10 of the Best and Worst Infomercial Products on the Market

 What the company says: Dust while you walk in these plaid, open-toe slippers with a dust mop sole.
 They’re one-size-fits-all and machine washable, and they “pick up dirt, dust, and pet hair as you slide across the floor.”

 What we say: The prince wouldn’t have scoured his kingdom for Cinderella if she’d worn these “dorky-looking” slippers to the ball, insisted one fashionista.
 But if he were doing the cleaning up afterward, he might don a pair himself.
 While they’re useless against “grit or big pieces of dirt, they’re fine for quick general floor dusting,” said one potential rug shopper.
 In fact, a happy feline owner chimed in, “they actually collected cat hair and stray pieces of litter.”
 Dorkiness quotient aside, our first tester liked that they were “comfortable.”
+(Here are some other ways to get rid of dust in your home.)

 What the company says: The scene is a public swimming pool.
 You’ve just emerged from the water and want to cover up.
 A robe is too heavy, and your towel keeps falling off.
 The solution: a towel with arm openings!
 For you voguers, it can be worn tunic- or toga-style.
 And it’s so attractive, it’s “perfect to wear with family and friends.”

 What we say: It’s a bold fashion statement, all right—one that screams, I’m a doofus!
 Said one modest tester, “If you were self-conscious at the beach, this product is not going to boost your self-esteem.”
 Another suggested this improvement: “They would be onto something if they would just get rid of those armholes.”
 Of course, in that case, it would have a different name: towel.
 And “a pretty flimsy” one at that, added a third reviewer.
+Ultimately, this one is another addition to our list of infomercial products to never recommend.

 What the company says: “ProCaulk is the only hassle-free way to caulk bathrooms and kitchens with no mess and a perfect finish every time.”
 The kit comes with a tube of caulk, an edger to cut out old grout, and tools with different shapes and sizes to smooth out the new seal on “any edge, any corner, any joint.”

 What we say: You don’t have to be a plumber to love it.
 Although it can get a bit messy—after all, it hasn’t eliminated the human element that can dribble sealant all over the tub—“it does what it’s supposed to,” said one happy grouter.
 Another tester was spotted walking off with a couple of kits.
 It’s high praise when things get stolen from our offices.
+Mess aside, you can add this to our list of infomercial products we love!

 What the company says: “Turn your favorite canned drink into a bottle” with these plastic bottle tops that snap onto most cans.
 Doing so “prevents bugs from crawling into your drink, keeps your beverage carbonated, and prevents spills.”